Zhihan-JIANG/Zhihan-JIANG.github.io/index.md

 ---
-title: About Alembic
+title: About Me
-feature_text: |
+feature_text: Jiang Zhihan
-  ## Alembic
+  ##
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+  I'm a undergraduated student in Jilin University majoring in Software Engineering, and wil start my PhD life in Nanjing University.
 feature_image: "https://picsum.photos/1300/400?image=989"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "I specialize in things like filters and edge intelligence and love computer science, cars, and movies.
+If you have any questions or comments about my work, feel free to contact me.
+Here is my contact information: zhihan_jiang@foxmail.com."
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.
+I specialize in things like filters and edge intelligence and love computer science, cars, and movies.
+If you have any questions or comments about my work, feel free to contact me.
+Here is my contact information: zhihan_jiang@foxmail.com.

-{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}
+{% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %}

 ## Features